ncu-dart/Hypernym-and-Hyponym-Detection-Based-on-Auxiliary-Sentences-and-the-BERT-Model/README.md

 ```
 $python task1_PosNeg.py
 ```
-to train task1 model with default parameters, or use
+to train task1 model with default parameters.
+* Or use
 ```

 $python task1_BERT.py -dataset        <path to training set, default to WordNet training set>